 In virtual classes and face to face teaching trainers actively provide opportunities for students to learn collaboratively as part of their normal class schedule.

 Students are given ongoing assessment throughout their course by their trainer who has responsibility for monitoring student progress.
-Student assessment are marked by trainers and feedback is given to students within 14 days of submission.
+Student assessments are marked by trainers and feedback is given to students within 14 days of submission.